annaesvensson/yellow-publish/README.md

 ## How to make an extension

-[Start with a small example feature](https://github.com/datenstrom/yellow-newfeature) or [small example theme](https://github.com/datenstrom/yellow-newtheme) for Datenstrom Yellow.
+[Start with an example feature](https://github.com/datenstrom/yellow-newfeature) or [example theme](https://github.com/datenstrom/yellow-newtheme) for Datenstrom Yellow.
 It's best to have a look at the code of some extensions in your `system/workers` folder.
 Make yourself familiar with our coding and documentation standards.
 Then you can dive into any extension and find a well-known structure in which you can quickly find your way around.
 For sophisticated extensions there's an [API for developers](https://datenstrom.se/yellow/help/api-for-developers).
 Typically an extension consists of the code, documentation and a screenshot.
 The [extension settings](#settings-extension) are stored in file `extension.ini`.
 These extension settings contain information about all the files that should be installed.
 Do you want to make an extension?
 Create a new repository on GitHub or Codeberg.

 If you need help with GitHub or Codeberg, ask the Datenstrom community.